Sequoia National Park: Buffalo Soldiers

 Another consequence of the Giant Forest becoming Sequoia National Park was the shift in park employment.
 Prior to the incorporation by the National Park Service, the park was managed by US army troops of the 24th Regiment of Infantry and the 9th Regiment of Cavalry, better known as the Buffalo Soldiers.
 These segregated troops, founded in 1866, were African-American men from the South, an invaluable demographic to the military with the lowest rates of desertion.
 The Buffalo Soldiers completed park infrastructure projects as well as park management duties, helping to shape the role of the modern-day park ranger.
 The Buffalo Soldiers rose to this position due to a lack of funding for the park which led to an inability to hire civilians.

-A boulder found in Sequoia National Park honoring Captain Charles Young.
+Charles Young, the third African-American graduate of West Point and the first Black U.S. National Park Service superintendent, led the cavalries of Buffalo Soldiers in the Sequoia and General Grant Parks.

-The third African American West Point graduate, Captain Charles Young led the cavalries of Buffalo Soldiers in the Sequoia and General Grant Parks.
+The third African-American West Point graduate, Captain Charles Young led the cavalries of Buffalo Soldiers in the Sequoia and General Grant Parks.
 Young landed this post as a result of the segregation rampant throughout the Army: as a black man, he was not permitted to head any combat units.
-He did demonstrate his leadership capability through his initiatives in the national park delegating park infrastructure projects, hosting tourists and politicians, and setting a standard of a strong work ethic into his men.
+He led by delegating park infrastructure projects, hosting tourists and politicians, and setting a standard of a strong work ethic into his men.
 Young was also a prominent figure regarding the early conservation of Sequoia National Park.
 He greenlighted the dedication of trees in honor of prominent figures as a means of promoting their preservation.
 One such example is the Redwood dedicated to the escaped slave and activist, Booker T Washington.
 Young also argued to the Secretary of the Interior that the lack of enforcement of forest protection laws allowed the detrimental practices of logging and the popular tourist hobby of carving names into the redwoods to continue.